 If you cannot be certain if they are up to date with their vaccinations and your horse has suffered an injury and is therefore at risk of tetanus, we can administer an anti-toxoid which will give it 2 weeks cover.
 We recommend starting vaccination at this point for future risks.

-Strangles is a highly infectious and contagious disease characterized by abscessation of the lymphoid tissue of the upper respiratory tract.
+Strangles is a highly infectious and contagious disease characterized by abscesses of the lymph nodes of the neck and face.
 Where horses are infected or showing signs, they need to be isolated with separate handling.
 Vaccination reduces the likelihood of preventing this disease but it doesn’t fully prevent it.
 If a fully vaccinated horse gets Strangles, the disease tends to be less severe.

 There are multiple signs but they are not always seen at the same time.
 Visible signs include swollen facial glands, thick, nasal discharge and fever.
 Lab tests on discharge or throat swabs are used to detect active infection.